Pilot Grant Program

 A semi-annual progress report must be submitted to the CCTS Steering Committee at the end of the first six months of funding, and at the end of the funding cycle.

-Grantees will be expected to participate in the CCTS interdisciplinary seminar series, including a presentation of their findings.
+Grantees will be expected to participate in the CCTS Translational Research Seminar Series, including a presentation of their findings.
 They may also be asked to serve as peer reviewers in subsequent intramural grant competitions.